-Not only does your air conditioner help you to stay comfortable, it’s also a health necessity when we’re here in the dog days of summer.
-Unfortunately, when the chilly air stops blowing or your AC won’t come on at all, you’re not in a position to call around for several days.
+Not only does your air conditioner help you to stay comfortable, it’s also vital to your health when we’re here in the dog days of summer.
+For that reason, when the chilly air stops blowing or your AC won’t come on at all, you’re not in a position to shop around for a few days.

-When your AC dies in the heat of the summer, you don’t always have time to look around for multiple quotes or research what you can expect to pay.
-Not having an idea how much it may cost when the AC service tech knocks on your door can be unnerving, so we’re here to provide several price ranges on some standard services so you won’t be surprised when R & M Climate Control Service Experts shows up to get you cool and comfortable again.
+When your AC dies in the heat of the summer, you may not have time to call around for multiple quotes or research what you can expect to pay.
+Not having an idea how much it may cost when the AC service technician knocks on your door can be unnerving, so we’re here with several price ranges on some standard services so you won’t be surprised when R & M Climate Control Service Experts arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - AC Fan Motor Replacement: $500 - $1200

 Depending on the accessibility of the leak, whether or not it requires a leak test, and what precisely requires repair, a regular refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
 If you’re unsure, feel free to ask your air conditioner repair technician to guide you through his or her process and review their findings.